Christopher Sheels

 Christopher Sheels (born c.
-1774, Mount Vernon, Virginia – year and place of death unknown), was a slave and house servant at George Washington's plantation, Mount Vernon, in Virginia, United States.
+1774, Mount Vernon, Virginia – year and place of death unknown), was an enslaved man and house servant at George Washington's plantation, Mount Vernon, in Virginia, United States.
 As a teenager, he worked as Washington's "body servant" in the presidential households in New York City, 1789–90, and Philadelphia, 1790–91.
-In September 1799, Washington foiled an escape attempt by Sheels from Mount Vernon.
-Three months later he was present at the former president's deathbed.
+In September 1799, Washington foiled Sheels' attempt to self-emancipate from Mount Vernon.
+Three months later, he was present at the former president's deathbed.

 Dower slaves

 Sheels was the property of the estate of Daniel Parke Custis (1711–1757), Martha Washington's first husband.
 As widow, she was granted the lifetime use of one-third of the Custis Estate slaves, hence the term "dower" slaves.
 At the time of her January 1759 marriage to George Washington, the dower slaves numbered at least 85 persons.

 Under Virginia law, the legal status of a slave was traced through the woman, so all the children of an enslaved mother were also born slaves, no matter who the father was.
 Multiple generations of dower slaves were born at Mount Vernon.
 The July 1799 Mount Vernon Slave Census lists 153 dower slaves.

 While George Washington freed his 123 slaves through his 1799 will, the dower slaves remained the property of the Custis estate.
 Following Martha Washington's 1802 death, the Custis estate was settled, and the dower slaves were inherited by the four Custis grandchildren.